Leonidas777/awesome-broker/README.md

     docker-compose up

-and by default it will be available on your local machine at `localhost:3000`
+and by default it will be available on your local machine at `localhost:3000`.
+There is also a cron set up to launch the script of updating the feed every 8 hours in there.

 To deploy the app to production customize `docker-compose.yml`.